efeuentertainment/vigicad/README.md

   - https://aliexpress.com/item/1005001849622193.html
     - the 3rd row (signal) will not be used. connector has to be replaced.
   - Alternative with missing wires (UPS plug needs to be soldered to backside) https://aliexpress.com/item/33003433642.html
-  - Alternative is to build a small board yourself using 2 rows x 5-6pins headers and prototyping board
+  - Alternative is to build a small board yourself using 2 rows x 6 pins headers and prototyping board (one slot as a spare)

-- 1x PH2.0 plug to connect the power distribution board to the UPS
+- 1x PH2.0 plug to connect the power distribution board to the UPS. plug depends on UPS.
   - "2P" https://aliexpress.com/item/4000091077742.html

 - About 5x Single DuPont pin sleeves
   - "1P" https://aliexpress.com/item/33035707563.html
-  - alternative: about 10cm heatshrink tubing
+  - alternative: about 10cm ?mm heatshrink tubing

 - About 10cm double sided foam duct tape (or Velcro tape to fix battery pack to middle plate / alternative to fix motor board to middle plate)